Cyber Risk Management and Mitigation via Controlled Stochastic SIS Dynamics: An Optimal Control Approach: Numerical algorithm and examples

 \textbf{Comparative statics for $a_m^I$ and $a_m^S$.} We further compare different values of the marginal costs associated with cyber risk management for cyber-infected nodes and susceptible nodes, respectively.
 We plot the resulting optimal strategies in Figure \ref{fig:comparison-am}.

 It is reasonable to observe that when the marginal costs of proactive management control associated with either cyber-infected nodes $a_m^I$ or susceptible nodes $a_m^S$ increase, the optimal proactive management control $\eta^*$ weakens.
-On the other hand, the optimal reactive mitigation control $\rho^*$ becomes stronger when the marginal costs of management control incurred by cyber-infected nodes ($a_m^I$) increase, since the costs associated with mitigation control become relatively cheaper.
-However, when the marginal costs ($a_m^S$) increase, we observe a decreasing trend (rather uniform for all levels of infection ratios) in the optimal mitigation control $\rho^*$; in fact, such a counter-intuitive result is not unreasonable, since with a higher value of $a_m^S$, it becomes more expensive for risk management control when the system has a large amount of susceptible nodes; then, the decision maker may choose to reduce (moderately) the mitigation control, which essentially reduce the transition intensity from cyber-infected state to susceptible state.
+On the other hand, the optimal reactive mitigation control $\rho^*$ becomes stronger when the marginal costs of management control incurred by cyber-infected nodes ($a_m^I$) increase, especially in low-infected states.
+This is because increasing $a^I_m$ makes mitigation failure substantially more costly in infected states, thereby amplifying the expected future cost of infection.
+Since the role of $\rho$ is to suppress infection growth and mitigate the transition from low to high infection levels (see Example~\ref{example4.2}), it becomes optimal to strengthen $\rho$ at early stages in order to prevent the system from entering highly infected states.
+When $a^S_m$ increases, strong mitigation ($\eta \approx 0$) becomes more costly, which leads the controller to relax mitigation efforts.
+At high infection levels, where mitigation is already less effective due to saturation, the marginal benefit of increasing the recovery control $\rho$ cannot offset its quadratic cost.
+As a result, the optimal policy reduces $\rho^*$ for large infected states.
+In contrast, for small infection levels, where the cost of $\rho$ is negligible, $\rho$ may be slightly strengthened as a partial substitute for mitigation.
 In addition, the optimal reactive mitigation control is more sensitive to the change of $a_m^I$ when the cyber-infected ratio in the system is low, but it is more sensitive to the change of $a_m^S$ when the system is heavily compromised.
-Furthermore, one can observe that the optimal risk management control $\eta^*(x)$, as a function of the cyber-infected ratio $x$, exhibits a concave shape (see e.g., Figure \ref{fig:compare_eta_aIm}), and the concavity diminishes when $a_m^I$ decreases.
+Furthermore, one can observe that the optimal risk management control $\eta^*(x)$, as a function of the cyber-infected ratio $x$, exhibits a convex shape when $a^I_m$ has not reached at the level of infection cost $a_I$ (see e.g., Figure \ref{fig:compare_eta_aIm}), and the convexity diminishes and eventually turns out to be concavity when $a_m^I$ decreases.
 Such a phenomenon may be rooted in the interaction (or trade-off) between the marginal costs $a_I$ and $a_m^I$.
-When $a_I$ is (sufficiently) larger than $a_m^I$, that is, the costs associated with cyber-infected nodes under management control are negligible compared to the baseline management costs of all cyber-infected nodes, then the optimal management control strategy is ``neutral'' to the cyber-infected ratio, hence results in a linear form.
+When $a_I$ is (sufficiently) larger than $a_m^I$, that is, the costs associated with cyber-infected nodes under management control are negligible compared to the baseline management costs of all cyber-infected nodes, then the optimal management control strategy is ``aggressive'' to the cyber-infected ratio, hence results in bending towards zero.
 But, when $a_m^I$ is sufficiently larger than $a_I$, the optimal management control, as a function of cyber-infected ratio, becomes a concave function.
 It means that, to minimize the total expected discounted costs, the decision maker might want to reduce the strength of proactive management control aggressively when the cyber-infected ratio is at a moderate level, and the tendency declines when the cyber-infected ratio approaches one (hence, a concave form).
 One can observe a similar result when changing the value of $a_I$ and keeping $a_m^I$ fixed, see Figures \ref{fig:compare_eta_aI} and \ref{fig:compare_rho_aI}.

 \textbf{Comparative statics for $a_I$ and $a_r$.} We change the value of marginal costs ($a_I$) incurred by cyber-infected nodes in the system, or the marginal costs ($a_r$) associated with reactive risk mitigation control, keeping other parameters unchanged in Example \ref{example:4.1}.